Mr. Bala Nirmanusan & Dr. Archana P. Voola – May 2022.

 The third issue of concern was Employment.
 Participants noted that newly arrived migrants and refugees find it difficult to understand and integrate into the Australian job market.
 While some lack the required skills, training & experience required by the Australian labour market, others are unable to get their existing overseas skills, qualifications and experiences recognised by employers.
 Therefore, large numbers of CALD individuals rely on the national employment program Jobactive.

 Migration and Citizenship emerged as the fourth issues of concern.
-The participants noted that CALD communities faced several challenges related to immigration. they cannot sponsor or bring their remaining family members stuck overseas into Australia.
+The participants noted that CALD communities faced several challenges related to immigration. they cannot sponsor or bring their remaining family members stuck overseas to Australia.
 Another concern for temporary visa holders is the eligibility for the majority of government benefits and/or services and rely on themselves to find employment & accommodation.
 This was especially distressing during the COVID-19 related lockdowns when vulnerable individuals were cut off from accessing available NGO support.

 Last was the issue of Affordable Housing.
 Community members noted that securing accommodation within the private rental system is a challenge due to exorbitant related costs.
 Not all new arrivals meet the eligibility criteria for public housing and the waiting lists are long.
 Some participants also highlighted that crowded housing was an integral part of the spread of COVID-19 as many newly arrived could not afford appropriate housing, therefore removing the ability to socially distance.
 They added that safe, affordable housing was a challenge for individuals on temporary or bridging visas, and people seeking asylum.